 Alighting the minibus from Yerevan, my first stop was the Mother See of Holy Etchmiadzin.
 Located in the center of the city, the church headquarters is where you’ll find Etchmiadzin Cathedral and the fascinating Treasury Museum.
 This complex is essentially the Vatican of Armenia.

-I first walked through the elaborate entrance gate, which appears to feature King Tridates III and Saint Gregory the Illuminator, two of the main figures responsible for Armenia’s official conversion to Christianity in 301 AD.
+I first walked through the elaborate entrance gate which features King Tridates III and Saint Gregory the Illuminator, two of the main figures responsible for Armenia’s official conversion to Christianity in 301 AD.

-Etchmiadzin was the Armenian capital at this time.
-Logically, therefore, it was chosen as the headquarters of the Armenian Apostolic Church, the first national Christian church in the world.
+Etchmiadzin was the Armenian capital at this time, and so it was chosen as the headquarters of the Armenian Apostolic Church, the first national Christian church in the world.

 Entering the complex, I walked past some well-manicured gardens and a number of beautiful kachkars.
-Prevalent all over Armenia, these cross-stones are sometimes used to mark graves, though not always.
+Prevalent all over Armenia, these cross-stones are sometimes used to mark graves and in general are believed to provide spiritual protection.

-They’re believed to offer spiritual protection, while kachkar design has become its own distinct art form.
-Looking closely, you’ll see that no two kachkars are exactly the same.
+In Armenia, kachkar design has become its own distinct art form.
+Looking closely during your travels, you’ll see that no two kachkars are exactly the same.

 It was still interesting to look at from the outside, as this could possibly be the oldest cathedral in the world, dating back to the time of Saint Gregory.
 The original version is said to have been constructed between 301-303.